mattetti/book_mdar/book/source/Chapters/2_Communities/1_Communities.markdown

 ### Bug Trackers

-Your problem may or may not be a known bug, search the bug trackers and submit a ticket if its not there already (don't forget to include a description and test cases, or better yet: a patch!).
+Your problem may or may not be a known bug.
+Search the bug trackers and submit a ticket if its not there already (don't forget to include a description and test cases, or better yet: a patch!).
+You may find the ticket is solved in the edge version.

 * [http://merb.lighthouseapp.com/](http://merb.lighthouseapp.com/)
 * [http://wm.lighthouseapp.com/projects/4819-datamapper/overview](http://wm.lighthouseapp.com/projects/4819-datamapper/overview)